The American Judiciary’s Problems Run Far Deeper than Amy Coney Barrett’s Confirmation

 Photo courtesy of The Hill.

-Biden began by stating during the town hall that he was “not a fan” of court packing, keeping consistent with previous interviews, but was “open to considering what happens from that point on”—referencing the confirmation hearing of Trump’s Supreme Court nominee Amy Coney Barrett eight days before Election Day.
+Biden began by stating during the town hall that he was “not a fan” of court packing, keeping consistent with previous interviews, but was “open to considering what happens from that point on” — referencing the confirmation hearing of Trump’s Supreme Court nominee Amy Coney Barrett eight days before Election Day.
 Where Biden’s words departed from his campaign’s established rhetoric that night, however, was when asked if voters have a right to know where he stands on the issue.
+“They do have a right to know where I’ll stand and they’ll have a right to know where I stand before they vote,” he assured.

 So, Biden may have misguided viewers during his town hall.
 But considering the supposed content of this promised statement, his decision not to speak up before election day should not come as a surprise.
-The United States judiciary—at the forefront of public consciousness in this election—had the capacity to play an instrumental role in his electoral success, not to mention bring up a slew of century-long political disputes to his name.
+The United States judiciary — at the forefront of public consciousness in this election — had the capacity to play an instrumental role in his electoral success, not to mention bring up a slew of century-long political disputes to his name.

 The contentious nature of court packing during this particular election cycle stems from a precedent set in 2016 by Senate majority leader Mitch McConnell during the Obama administration.
 Like Justice Ginsburg’s passing, Justice Antonin Scalia’s death occurred during an election year and provided a vacant seat for the President to nominate a new justice to the Supreme Court.
 Obama’s pick to fill this seat, Judge Merrick Garland, was denied by McConnell, whose case was that it was an election year and that the new President-elect should nominate the new justice.
 That way, the American people could somehow have a say in the decision in a transitive manner, Sen. McConnell argued.
 The vacant seat was then filled by conservative Neil Gorsuch, appointed by President Trump.